|

 and Imrahil quickly divided the city into four, placed Gimli,

-Eomer, Faramir and Haldir in charge of the quadrants, and assigned
+Eomer, Faramir and Haldir in charge of the fourths, and assigned

 each of them ten men.
 Their orders were to search every building